tarr11/wizbang/README.md

 <% end %>
 ```

-## Access wizard status from anywhere in your rails app (like emails or call to action on other views)
+## Access wizard status from anywhere
+(like emails or call to action on other views)
 ```
 c = Car.find(3)
 next_action = Wizbang.wizards[:simple].next_action(c)